 Draw Near: a Lenten Invitation to Lay Down Shame and Embrace Intimacy with God.
 Written by Cameron Bellm for Catholics especially, this book takes a forty day journey with seven different saints as a guide.

-Come to Life, by She Reads Truth.
-This is a deep dive into the book of Ezekiel, featuring a reading plan and weekly prompts for lament, confession, and praise.
+Your People Forever, by She Reads Truth.
+This is a deep dive into 1 & 2 Chronicles, featuring a reading plan and weekly prompts for lament, confession, and praise.

 The Lent Project, from Biola University’s Center for Christianity, Culture, and the Arts.
 This is a FREE 40 day devotional that comes to your email inbox every morning, featuring a song, a work of art, a poem, and reflection on a passage of Scripture.
 I loved doing this one last year and am looking forward to it again!